When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 These gadgets execute different tasks, but they have a similar physical appearance.
 For example:

-If you are not familiar with routers and modems, you may end up being confused.
+If you are unfamiliar with routers and modems, you may be confused.
 Here are some features to help you tell the difference.

 Router Features

-• It distributes on a LAN (local area network)
+- It is distributed on a LAN (local area network)

 Modem Features